RebelsNLU-jaist/rebelsnlu-jaist.github.io/joinus.md

 For example, you can consider applying for "Examination for Admission on Recommendation for Overseas Residents" ([Master's](https://www.jaist.ac.jp/english/admissions/application-guide/guide-m.html) or [Doctoral](https://www.jaist.ac.jp/english/admissions/application-guide/guide-d.html)) or [配属研究室入学前内定制度](https://www.jaist.ac.jp/education/procedures/lab-assignment.html).
 Please read carefully [these documents](https://www.jaist.ac.jp/english/admissions/) (日本語版は[こちら](https://www.jaist.ac.jp/admissions/)) for more details about the admissions and find out a suitable scheme for you.

+### As internship student

+JAIST offers internship opportunities for 高専生.
+See [here](http://www.jaist.ac.jp/education/non-degree/internship.html) for more details.